pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 ### Managing SSL certificates in AWS certificate manager

 Pega supports the use of an HTTPS load balancer through a Kubernetes ingress, which requires you to configure the load balancer to present authentication certificates to the client.
 In EKS clusters, Pega requires that you use an AWS Load Balancer Controller (formerly named AWS ALB Ingress Controller).
-For details, see [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html).
+For an overview, see [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html).

 To configure this ingress controller, Pega allows your deployment to use the AWS Load Balancer Controller without a certificate for testing purposes; however, for the best security practice, Pega supports using an SSL certificate that you create or import into AWS Credential Manager.
 After you have your Amazon Resource Name (ARN) credential using this certificate, you must add an annotation to the web tier ingress configuration so the deployment passes your ARN certificate to the web tier.